udayakumar-s/ej2-angular-docs/ej2-angular/treegrid/row/row-template.md

 ## Limitations

 Row template feature is not compatible with all the features which are available in treegrid and it has limited features support.
-Here we have listed out the features which are compatible with row template feature.
+Here we have listed out the features which are not compatible with row template feature.

 * Filtering
 * Paging